mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 censoring, whereby $C$ is effectively a fixed value, namely the time the survey ends.
-Due to the fixed $C$ for all $t$, we have $\Pr(T\geqslant t\mid \delta = 0)=\Pr(T\geqslant t)$ and $\Pr(T=t\mid \delta=0)=\Pr(T=t)$, a proporty of all independent censoring mechanisms, which allows us to treat $\delta$ as exogenous, meaning we don't have to model $C$.
+Due to the fixed $C$ for all $t$, we have $\Pr(T\geqslant t\mid \delta = 0)=\Pr(T\geqslant t)$ and $\Pr(T=t\mid \delta=0)=\Pr(T=t)$, a property of all independent censoring mechanisms, which allows us to treat $\delta$ as exogenous, meaning we don't have to model $C$.

 {% maincolumn 'assets/unemp/spell_censor4.png' "**Figure 4**: `censor4` over the values